Kotlin/kotlin-wasm-examples/compose-jetsnack/README.md

 > If you face any issues, please report them on [YouTrack](https://youtrack.jetbrains.com/issue/KT-56492).

 Kotlin/Wasm is a new experimental target that enables developers to compile Kotlin code to WebAssembly (Wasm).
+It is designed to offer:

+* Faster compilation speeds than the deprecated `wasm32` Kotlin/Native target since Kotlin/Wasm doesn't rely on LLVM.
-It is designed to offer faster compilation speeds, improved interoperability with JavaScript, and better integration with browsers.
+* Improved interoperability with JavaScript and better integration with browsers, thanks to the [Wasm garbage collection](https://github.com/WebAssembly/gc) feature.
-Wasm's compact and easy-to-parse bytecode potentially leads to faster application startup times, and its statically typed nature can improve application runtime performance.
+* Potentially faster application startup compared to Kotlin/JS and JavaScript because Wasm has a compact and easy-to-parse bytecode.

 ## Compose Multiplatform for Web